asmasonomics/asmasonomics.github.io/courses/2024-02-27_MSc_cBioPortal.markdown

    Look at those clinical values which are not significantly different - are these important?
    </details><br/>

-2) How does ER status survival change over time (5-year vs 10-year vs 20-year)?
+2)How does ER status survival change over time (5-year vs 10-year vs 20-year)?
 <details>
    <summary>Interpretation</summary>
    ER+ groups do better at first, with the low proliferative group tending to be worse than the high.<br/>